VIGAN: Visualization-guided Interactive Graph Analysis

 Background and motivation

-A vast number of fields in science and engineering, including neuroscience, have benefitted from graph theoretic models.
+A vast number of fields in science and engineering, including neuroscience, have benefited from graph theoretic models.
 Insights are gained by modeling a system or data as a graph/network, and then performing analyses to identify interesting properties and relations.
 Such analyses are often based on algorithms borrowed from network science and/or computer science.

 In terms of time and effort, this process can be very expensive due to the following reasons: